xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configure_the_connection_in_the_admin_area_of_your_x-cart_5_store.md

     ![iframe.png]({{site.baseurl}}/attachments/ref_TIExeDzi/iframe.png)
     Please note that if you enable this option in X-Cart, you must also select an iframe based template for your X-Cart 5 store in the X-Payments admin back end.

 That's it.
-Now you are all set and ready to process payments in your X-Cart 5 store using X-Payments.
+Now you are all set and ready to process payments in your X-Cart 5 store using X-Payments v1.x-3.x.